readthedocs/readthedocs.org/docs/commercial/sharing.rst

 * by sending them a *secret link*,
 * by giving them a *password*.

-These methods will allow them to view specific projects and versions inside your company.
+These methods will allow them to view specific projects or versions of a project inside your organization.

 Additionally, you can use a HTTP Authorization Header.
 This is useful to have access from a script.